 Large sections of the 4.4-mile stretch from Llanymynech to Arddleen are already heavily silted, with water quality further compromised by nutrient-rich run-off waters.
 To preserve these important wetlands, so crucial for the survival of local flora and fauna, we’ll be delivering a raft of works.
 This will include extensive winter dredging to remove a one-metre thick layer of silt and cutting back encroaching vegetation, and creating several hectares of nature reserves.

-As Tom explains, the project will have a huge knock-on effect for local plant and animal life: “In terms of the whole ecosystem, the works will create a much cleaner, more oxygen-rich canal, which will be better for the fish, which in turn will be better for the aquatic plants, which again, will allow the insects, birds and mammals to thrive.”
+As Tom explains, the project will have a huge knock-on effect for local plant and animal life: “In terms of the whole ecosystem, the works will create a much cleaner, more oxygen-rich canal, which will be better for the fish, which in turn will be better for the aquatic plants, which again, will allow the insects, birds, and mammals to thrive.”

-Like similar projects happening across the country, the work on the Monty will help to establish safe homes for endangered plants and animals along the canal, creating natural highways and connectiong up isolated habitats.
+Like similar projects happening across the country, the work on the Monty will help to establish safe homes for endangered plants and animals along the canal, creating natural highways and connecting up isolated habitats.

 As Tom tells us: “Canals act as an important framework for ecosystems, cutting across landscapes and connecting up different habitats.
-So for example, they might allow a species living naturally in a rural area in Wales to move into a more urban environment, enabling them to establish new habitats and populations, which would be impossible without our canal network.”
+So, for example, they might allow a species living naturally in a rural area in Wales to move into a more urban environment, enabling them to establish new habitats and populations, which would be impossible without our canal network.”

 Biodiverse homes and highways, like the ones we’re creating along the Montgomery Canal, are crucial for the survival of some of our country’s rarest and most critically endangered species.